leezl/cse680/PA07/README.md

 s: scale object down
 S: scales object up
 i,k : move the light up and down
 j,l : move the light left and right

-ALSO: I'm using a GLU error check, in case that gives any problems.

 The assigned alterations are to add the following:
 1.)
 Load textures (from files)
 2.)
 Using Assimp to access the texture info for a mesh

+My program was broken for two days because I called deallocateTexture accidentally when copying textures incorrectly.
+Made a quick fix for this issue.
+Still not the cleanest way, but I am so glad to see things again.

 The following is still true: